netropy/fpintro/ch3_2_more_function_exercises.md

 ### 3.2 Predicates, Assertions, Conditionals, and More Function Exercises

-Many function are not just of arithmetic nature, taking and returning a number, but use some form of a [Boolean](https://en.wikipedia.org/wiki/Boolean_data_type), for example, as parameter or result type or within the definition.
+Many functions are not just of arithmetic nature, taking and returning a number, but using some form of a [Boolean](https://en.wikipedia.org/wiki/Boolean_data_type), for example, as a parameter or result type within the definition.

 See also exercise [2.0.7 Write boolean operator expressions](ch2_expressions.md#207-write-boolean-operator-expressions) on boolean operators and expressions.